 - “What negative dreams or thoughts have I been having?”

-Ask God to set loose all revealed negative, unhealthy beliefs and bind in positive healthy beliefs.
+Ask God to set lose and remove the revealed negative, unhealthy beliefs and then bind in positive, healthy beliefs.

-- Renounce inner vows: These are the promises or statements one makes as a result of the negative expectations being held.
-For example, the Israelites confessed over and over that they were going to die in the wilderness (Num.
+- Renounce unhealthy inner vows: These are the promises or statements one makes as a result of the negative expectations being held.
+For example, the Israelites confessed over and over the unhealthy vow that they were going to die in the wilderness (Num.
 14:2, 27, 28).
 They received what they believed and confessed.

 Questions for discovering the need to renounce inner vows: